voyagegroup/apns-proxy-server/README.md

 - Multi-Application Support
 - Use Extended format (Can use expiry and priority field)
-- Check automatically error response
+- Check error response
-- Check automatically feedback service
+- Check feedback service
 - Native client for Python and more...

 ## Requirements